Ahmad Shah Massoud

 Massoud came from a Tajik Sunni Muslim background in the Panjshir Valley in northern Afghanistan.
-He began studying engineering at Polytechnical University of Kabul in the 1970s, where he became involved with religious anti-communist movements around Burhanuddin Rabbani, a leading Islamist.
-He participated in a failed uprising against Mohammed Daoud Khan's government.
-He later joined Rabbani's Jamiat-e Islami party.
+He began studying engineering at Polytechnical University of Kabul in the 1970s, where he developed Islamist and anti-communist views.
+He joined the Jamiat-i Islami of Burhanuddin Rabbani and, in 1975, participated in a failed uprising against President Daoud Khan's government.
 During the Soviet–Afghan War, he successfully resisted the Soviets from taking the Panjshir Valley.
 In 1992, he signed the Peshawar Accord, a peace and power-sharing agreement, in the post-communist Islamic State of Afghanistan.
 He was appointed the Minister of Defense as well as the government's main military commander.
-The accord was opposed by Gulbuddin Hekmatyar and other warlords, initiating the Second Afghan Civil War.
+The accord was opposed by Gulbuddin Hekmatyar and other warlords, who attacked Kabul and initiated the Second Afghan Civil War (1992–1996).

-Following the rise of the Taliban in 1996, Massoud, who rejected the group's extremist interpretation of Islam, returned to armed opposition until he was forced to flee to Kulob, Tajikistan, strategically destroying the Salang Tunnel on his way north.
-He became the military and political leader of the United Islamic Front for the Salvation of Afghanistan or Northern Alliance, which by 2000 controlled only between 5 and 10 percent of the country.
-In 2001 he visited Europe and urged European Parliament leaders to pressure Pakistan on its support for the Taliban.
-He also asked for humanitarian aid to combat the Afghan people's gruesome conditions under the Taliban.
-On September 9, 2001, Massoud was injured in a suicide bombing by two al-Qaeda assassins, ordered personally by the al-Qaeda leader Osama bin Laden himself; he lost his life while en route to a hospital across the border in Tajikistan.
-Two days later, al-Qaeda operatives carried out the September 11 attacks, prompting swift military action by the United States.
-Within weeks, American and NATO forces invaded Afghanistan, allying with Massoud's forces and toppling the Taliban from power.
-By December 2001, the Northern Alliance had secured control over the country.
+Following the rise of the Taliban in 1996, Massoud, who rejected the group's extremist interpretation of Islam, returned to armed opposition.
+He became the military leader of the Northern Alliance, which by 2000 controlled only 5–10% of the country.
+In 2001, he visited Europe and urged European Parliament leaders for humanitarian aid to combat the Afghan people's conditions under the Taliban.
+On September 9, 2001, Massoud was killed in a suicide bombing by two al-Qaeda assassins.
+Two days later, al-Qaeda operatives carried out the September 11 attacks in the United States.
+Within weeks, American and NATO forces invaded Afghanistan, allying with the Northern Alliance and toppling the Taliban from power.
+By December 2001, the coalition had secured control over the country.

-Massoud has been described as one of the greatest guerrilla leaders of the 20th century and has been compared to Josip Broz Tito, Ho Chi Minh and Che Guevara.
-Massoud was posthumously named "National Hero" by the order of President Hamid Karzai after the Taliban were ousted from power.
-The date of Massoud's death, September 9, was observed as a national holiday known as "Massoud Day" until the Taliban takeover in August 2021.
-His son Ahmad Massoud is currently leading the National Resistance Front (NRF) against the Taliban.
+Regarded as one of the most influential guerrilla leaders in modern history, Massoud became an icon of several anti-imperialist movements and gained the status of a cult of personality.
+He was posthumously named the national hero of Afghanistan by the order of President Hamid Karzai after the Taliban were ousted from power in 2001.
+The date of Massoud's death, 9 September, was observed as "Martyrs' Day" under the Islamic Republic of Afghanistan.
+His son Ahmad Massoud is leading the National Resistance Front (NRF) against the Taliban.